Maximinus I

 Id./ Vol. 1; Chapter VII

 Pupienus had risen through the ranks of the military and was selected to take an army and head north to confront Maximinius I who was now marching upon Rome.
 Pupienus was adopting a scorched earth policy.
 Maximinus I decided to take the northern city of Aquileia.
 This siege delayed his advance.
 Meanwhile, Rome was in a state of complete panic.
-Balbinus stayed in the city of Rome, but the mob was rioting fearing the worst.
-Historia Augusta tells us Balbinus is said to have issued “a thousand edicts” that were just ignored by the people who even stormed the imperial palace, but were rebuffed.
-Anyone suspected of being rich or hiding money was attacked, their homes plundered, and were murdered on the streets.
-The rich became the hated enemy under socialism/communism and Maximinus’ policies now justified these actions as supported by law no matter how unjust.
+Balbinus stayed in the city of Rome, but the mob was rioting, fearing the worst.
+Historia Augusta tells us Balbinus is said to have issued “a thousand edicts” that were just ignored by the people who even stormed the imperial palace but were rebuffed.
+Anyone suspected of being rich or hiding money was attacked, their homes plundered and were murdered on the streets.
+The rich became the hated enemy under socialism/communism, and Maximinus’ policies now justified these actions as supported by law, no matter how unjust.
 There was no Rule of Law.
 Rome nearly ended in a sea of blood motivated by class warfare.

-Maximinus I was now laying siege to Aquileia where people defended the city with their lives.
+Maximinus I was now laying siege to Aquileia, where people defended the city with their lives.
 There was no debate.
 Legend even tells us that the women cut their hair to make bowstrings.
 The citizens scorched the surrounding land to deprive Maximinus of supplies.
 To the shock of everyone, the valor of the common citizens could not be overcome by the troops of Maximinus.
 Thus, his own men, humiliated by the common citizens of Aquileia, now entered the tent of Maximinus and murdered him.
 To demonstrate their new loyalty to Rome, they cut off his head and sent it to Rome.
-This was the first time that the Senate showed any courage since the age of Augustus (27BC-14AD).
+This was the first time the Senate showed courage since the age of Augustus (27BC-14AD).
 In their celebration, the Senate spoke unwisely and insulted the soldiers while patting themselves on the back.

 “So fare emperors wisely chosen, so perish emperors chosen by fools.”